Be Fire Safe PA

 - Never grill indoors, in a garage, breezeway or carport.
 Grills should only be used 10 feet away from your house or any building.

-Explore these resources for more spring-related fire safety tips:
+Explore these resources for more outdoor-related fire safety tips:

 General Fire Safety Quick Facts